The Learning Hub

 It doesn’t matter what you are buying; when you get overwhelmed with options and a lack of information, sometimes the easiest decision is not to decide.
 How can you tell what’s good or bad, what will work for you or not, what is worth the price, or is a good deal, or worse, a bad choice?
 Online review sites may be helpful, but there are so many of THOSE as well that you can double down on the overwhelm and feel even more paralyzed.
 The bigger the price tag, the worse the analysis paralysis.

 This applies to our professional purchases as much or more than it does to our personal ones.
 It’s much harder to get out of a contract for services than it is to return an ill-fitting shirt to an online retailer.
-So we all want to know what to look for – and how to evaluate what’s good.
+We all want to know what to look for – and how to evaluate what’s good.
+With that in mind, in this post, we’ll go over some things to consider when searching for an LMS, including:

 So, what do you look for in a good learning management system (LMS)?
 There are hundreds of learning management and online training platforms on the market.
 Some names are more familiar than others, but that doesn’t necessarily mean they are better – they may just have larger marketing budgets.
 Some may be scrappy new upstarts – can you rely on them to deliver what you need and be around for the long haul?